KFPT: Later history

 The station became Spanish-language KOOR in 1998.
-In July 2005, the call letters were changed to KFPT by CBS Broadcasting, standing for "Fresno's Progressive Talk"; during this time, KFPT became the market's second-most listened-to AM station.
+In July 2005, the call letters were changed to KFPT by Infinity Broadcasting, standing for "Fresno's Progressive Talk"; during this time, KFPT became the market's second-most listened-to AM station.

-In February 2007, KFPT AM 790 was purchased by Peak Broadcasting from CBS as part of a deal involving other stations including News/Talk KMJ, AM 580.
+In February 2007, KFPT was purchased by Peak Broadcasting from CBS Radio as part of a deal involving other stations including KMJ.
 It was then sold to Fat Dawgs 7 Broadcasting.
 The sale included a non-compete clause to protect Peak's conservative talk station, KMJ.
-On April 2, 2007, KFPT changed their format from progressive talk to sports, with programming from ESPN Radio.
+On April 2, 2007, KFPT changed its format from progressive talk to sports, with programming from ESPN Radio.